-Leadership Excellence Award: Given to undergraduate engineering students who have shown outstanding leadership at Rice.
-Submit a Leadership Excellence Award application.
+This $2,500 award is given to undergraduate engineering students who have shown outstanding leadership at Rice.
+Apply for the Leadership Excellence Award here.

-Research Excellence Award: Given to an undergraduate engineering student who has performed outstanding academic research at Rice.
-Submit a Research Excellence Award application.
+This $2,500 award is given to undergraduate engineering students who have performed outstanding academic research at Rice.
+Apply for the Research Excellence Award here.

 Student-led projects/activities/initiatives will be selected for funding based on the following criteria: